 First let’s stop at the Meiji Shrine, which is right next to Harajuku Station.

 And right next to the Meiji Shrine is the entrance to all the craziness of Yoyogi Park, which boasts the best free entertainment in Tokyo every Sunday afternoon.

 As we head down Takeshita Street, you’ll spot those familiar golden arches on the left, but check out the strange seasonal items on this McDonald’s menu.

 Next on the left: the Daiso ¥100 store.
 Every item inside is just ¥100 and there are four floors of merchandise – everything from crazy costumes to kitchen gadgets to hilarious English phrase books.
 Good place to find unusual little gifts to bring home.

 Now let’s ogle the high-heeled sneakers at the shoe shop, the massively buckled outfits at the goth/punk store, and the freshly-fried potato chips at the Calbee store.

 Before we get to the end, don’t miss the boutique selling hilarious dog clothing on the left.

 Next to Kiddyland is a narrow street called Cat Street.
 It’s lined with all kinds of trendy boutiques, selling everything from freshly-made caramels to the latest fashions.
 If we turn left when we see the DKNY store about two blocks down the street, you’ll see a building with Number Sugar on the first floor and a store selling beautiful traditional hand towels (tenugui) upstairs.
-Both are well worth a look, and a source of excellent under-$10 gifts.
+Both are an excellent source of under-$10 gifts.

 Back out on Omotesando Boulevard, let’s continue toward Oriental Bazaar.
 If you’ve got a limited amount of time for souvenir shopping, this is a good one-stop-shop.